learn-co-curriculum/dsc-intro-to-probability/README.md

 ## Objectives

-In this lecture, you will
+You will be able to:

-- learn about experiments, outcomes and event space
+- Learn about experiments, outcomes and event space
-- will be introduced to probability through the law of relative frequency
+- Understand probability through the law of relative frequency
-- learn about the probability axioms
+- Learn about the probability axioms
-- learn about the addition law of probability
+- Learn about the addition law of probability
-- learn that where each outcome is equally likely, the probability is equal to number of outcomes in the event space divided by number of outcomes in the sample space
+- Learn that where each outcome is equally likely, the probability is equal to number of outcomes in the event space divided by number of outcomes in the sample space

 ## Experiment and outcomes